 Focus on your physical and mental health as a couple.

-Many of the women I work with, lack the time and energy to really commit to lifestyle changes, and are always on the clock to get to the next cycle so they can get that baby in their arms sooner.
+Many of the people we work with, lack the time and energy to really commit to lifestyle changes, and are always on the clock to get to the next cycle so they can get that baby in their arms sooner.

 But now, you have the forced luxury of a little time, a forced pause.